vippsas/vipps-developers/mp-migration-guide/reporting.md

 ### Webhook

-Webhook events through the [MobilePay Webhook API](https://developer.mobilepay.dk/api/wehooks) will no longer be sent for `transfer.suceeded`
+Webhook events through the [MobilePay Webhook API](https://developer.mobilepay.dk/api/wehooks) will no longer be sent for `transfer.succeeded`.